Technology during World War II: Electronics, communications and intelligence

 Electronics rose to prominence quickly.
 Blitzkrieg was highly effective early in the war, with all German tanks having a radio.
 Enemy forces quickly learned from their defeats, discarded their obsolete tactics, and installed radios.

 Combat Information Centers on ships and aircraft established networked computing, later essential to civilian life.
-While prior to the war few electronic devices were seen as important to war, by the middle of the war instruments such as the British invented radar and ASDIC (sonar) had become invaluable.
+While prior to the war few electronic devices were seen as important to war, by the middle of the war instruments such as the radar and ASDIC (sonar) had become invaluable.
 Germany started the war ahead in some aspects of radar, but lost ground to research and development of the cavity magnetron in Britain and to later work at the "Radiation Laboratory" of the Massachusetts Institute of Technology.
 Half of the German theoretical physicists were Jewish and had emigrated or otherwise been lost to Germany long before WW II started.

 Equipment designed for communications and the interception of communications became critical.
 World War II cryptography became an important application, and the newly developed machine ciphers, mostly rotor machines, were widespread.
 By the end of 1940, the Germans had broken most American and all British military ciphers except the Enigma-based Typex.

 The Germans in turn widely relied on their own variants of the Enigma coding machine for encrypting operations communications, and Lorenz cipher for strategic messages.
 The British developed a new method for decoding Enigma benefiting from information given to Britain by the Polish Cipher Bureau, which had been decoding early versions of Enigma before the war.
 Later, they also accomplished the cryptanalysis of the Lorenz cipher.
 The meticulous work of code breakers based at Britain's Bletchley Park played a crucial role in the final defeat of Germany.

 German radio intelligence operations during World War II were extensive.
 The intercept part of signals intelligence was for the most part successful but success in cryptanalysis depended in large part on loose discipline in enemy radio operations.

 Americans also used electronic computers for equations, such as battlefield equations, ballistics, and more.
 The Electronic Numerical Integrator and Computer (ENIAC) machine was the first general purpose computer, built in 1945.
 Previously, human computers would spend hours solving these equations.
 However, there were not enough mathematicians to handle the many ballistic equations that needed to be solved.
 The resulting Von Neumann architecture later became the basis of general-purpose computers.